 Field Courses

-Western is a member of the Ontario Universities Program in Field Biology (OUPFB), which offers field courses each year that you can take for academic credit (see the complete list of 2024 field courses).
+Western is a member of the Ontario Universities Program in Field Biology (OUPFB), which offers field courses each year that you can take for academic credit (see the latest list of course outlines).
 Field courses are two-week intensive learning experiences that allow you to live and learn in unique natural environments across Canada and internationally.
 They are opportunities to have an inside view of how biologists conduct fieldwork, to observe fascinating natural ecosystems, and to form powerful social connections and friendships with fellow students and instructors.
 Some OUPFB courses are taught by Western faculty, but you can take any field course offered by participating universities.
 Two Western-led courses were recently highlighted in the Western News.

 Field Course Information Sessions